 Partners: Hampton City Schools and Youth Education and Family Services work as a team to develop our youth and empower Hampton Families.

 grant falls under the direction of the Out of School Time Department/Coordinator.
 The primary goals of 21st CCLC After School Program are to provide quality academic and social enrichment through active learning during out-of-school time, and to serve the whole child through family enrichment and community support.
 Every day after school, the children that are served enter a rich learning environment led by the unique staff of Teachers, and Recreation Specialists.
 The staff and program partners work diligently to provide education, enrichment experiences an support that encourage academic excellence and productive citizenship.
-The 21st CCLC grant is only provided at Aberdeen Elementary School for the school years 2012/2013, 2014/2015, and 2016/2017.
+The 21st CCLC grant is provided at Andrews Pk-8, Aberdeen and Bryan Elementary Schools.

 “Hampton’s children will thrive and succeed in a caring community where all children are born healthy, enter kindergarten prepared to succeed and graduate healthy and prepared for a lifetime of success, Ready By 21®.”